tajamulk/Statistical-Analysis-Using-Python/Statistics Projects/HR Analytics/README.md

-# HR analytics using EDA and Statistics
+# HR Analytics using EDA and Statistics

 ###